Expenses for Nontaxed Income

 Do I report expenses related to income from U.S. bonds on Schedule M1M?

-No. Do not report these expenses, including any of the following:
+No. Do not report these expenses, which may include:

 Example: Ben purchases U.S. bonds from his broker and pays a commission of $150, which he deducts on Schedule A of his federal return.
 He reports $2,000 of U.S. bond interest income on his federal return.
 On his Minnesota return, Ben subtracts the $150 expense from his $2,000 of bond income and lists $1,850 on Form M1.